 The 1930s was the era of Droylsden's record goal scorer, Ernest "Gilly" Gillibrand, scorer of 275 goals in just four seasons.
 Gilly's goals saw Droylsden to the Manchester League Championship in 1931 and again in 1933, and in the latter season he aided Droylsden to the Third Qualifying Round in their first season in the FA Cup.

-In 1976 Droylsden lost 5-3 in a First round replay at Grimsby Town, after a late home goal was disallowed.
-In 1978, Dave Taylor's goal at Rochdale sent Drolysden through to a second round tie at home to Altrincham, who ended the run with a 2-0 win.
-However when the late 1970s side broke up, Droylsden's fortunes slumped, and they finished a distant bottom of the First Division in 1982.
+In 1976 Droylsden lost 5-3 in a First Round replay at Grimsby Town, after a late home goal was disallowed.
+In 1978, Dave Taylor's goal at Rochdale sent Droylsden through to a Second Round tie at home to Altrincham, who ended the run with a 2-0 win.
+However, when the late 1970s side broke up, Droylsden's fortunes slumped, and they finished a distant bottom of the First Division in 1982.
 They were then placed in Division Two of the new North West Counties Football League.
 The unstable period ended with the appointment of Mark Fallon as player-manager.
 In his second season Fallon guided the club to the Second Division Championship, which was Droylsden's first senior honour.

 On 29 March 2006 Droylsden lost 2-1 to Hyde United in the final of the Manchester Premier Cup.
 On 18 April 2007 they beat Flixton 3-0 in the final of the Manchester Premier Cup.
 Three days later they beat Harrogate Town 2-0 and so won promotion to the Conference National as Conference North champions with two games in hand.
 However, they struggled in the Conference National, and were relegated back to the Conference North on 8 April even though they beat Farsley Celtic 2-1, due to Weymouth's draw against Grays Athletic the same evening.

-The 2012-2013 season proved to be the worst season for a good number of years in terms of both results and off field problems, financial constraints on the club meant that more resources were channeled into sorting out these finances and the playing side obviously suffered, perhaps inevitably relegation loomed for most of the season despite the best efforts of management and players.
-So a new start in a new league beckoned for 2013-2014 in the Evo-Stik Northern Premier League.
+The 2012/13 season proved to be the worst season for a good number of years in terms of both results and off field problems, financial constraints on the club meant that more resources were channelled into sorting out these finances and the playing side obviously suffered, perhaps inevitably relegation loomed for most of the season despite the best efforts of management and players..

-The 2013-2014 season was a disaster on the field but off it a great triumph was relatively unheralded outside the club and that was the achievement of staying in business and being able to continue the history of Droylsden FC, all funds were channelled into paying off our debts with nothing left for the playing budget, inevitably despite the best efforts of everyone involved relegation to the Evo-Stik First Division North ensued.
+The 2013/14 season was a disaster on the field but off it a great triumph was relatively unheralded outside the club and that was the achievement of staying in business and being able to continue the history of Droylsden FC, all funds were channelled into paying off our debts with nothing left for the playing budget, inevitably despite the best efforts of everyone involved relegation to the EVO-STIK NPL First Division ensued.

-The 2014-2015 season finally saw some stability return to the club, off the field our chairman managed to bring our finances under control with the settlement of a large debt, and on the field we were in a position to field a competitive team for the first time in a few seasons.
-A mid table finish was a great improvement on previous years and whilst it was not a remarkable season in terms of success it does look as if we have managed to stop the downward spiral the club had been involved in and it gives us a platform to try and bring some success back to the club, this season did prove to the Droylsden faithful that there is light at the end of a long, dark tunnel and hopefully this season can be the start of another journey onwards and upwards.
+The 2014/15 season finally saw some stability return to the club, off the field our chairman managed to bring our finances under control with the settlement of a large debt, and on the field we were in a position to field a competitive team for the first time in a few seasons.
+A mid-table finish was a great improvement on previous years and whilst it was not a remarkable season in terms of success it stopped the downward spiral the club had been involved in.

-2015-2016 was another season of consolidation and was pretty much nondescript in the main, no good cup runs and a league campaign which was disappointing.
-Although there was never a real possibility of relegation, a final league position of 19th was not what anyone had wanted or expected but the club showed its fortitude once again by maintaining its trading position and real hope that progress off the field of play could be matched on it.
+The 2015/16 season was another season of consolidation and was pretty much nondescript in the main, no good cup runs and a league campaign which was disappointing, although there was never a real possibility of relegation a final league position of 19th was not what anyone had wanted or expected but the club showed its fortitude once again by maintaining its trading position.

-The 2016-2017 season was a season of underachievement, in that the team never really fulfilled its true potential on the pitch.
-We were back to the good football and passing which has been our hallmark in the past but too many games were either lost or drawn and a 13th position in the league was not the impact which was wanted.
-However, all boded well for the next season as many of the current squad remained, along with a few additions.
+The 2016/17 season was a season of underachievement, in that the team never really fulfilled its true potential on the pitch, we were back to the good football and passing which has been our hallmark in the past but too many games were either lost or drawn and a thirteenth position in the league was not the impact which was wanted.

-The 2017-2018 season was definitely a season of two halves, the run up towards the festive period was looking good, good league position and going well, culminating in the team of the month award for December.
-But the new year saw the onset of a really poor run of form which left all our early progress in tatters, eventually finishing in 13th position in the league again.
-Safe, but not good enough for the Bloods faithful who were hoping for better times, especially given our blistering start.
+The 2017/18 season was definitely a season of two halves, the run up towards the festive period was looking good, good league position and going well, culminating in the Team of the Month Award for December but the New Year saw the onset of a really poor run of form which left all our early progress in tatters, eventually finishing in thirteenth position in the league, safe, but not good enough for the Bloods faithful who were hoping for better times especially given our blistering start.